 (I did this test when I had just turned on my AC.
 If the AC were bringing in dirty air and I were to test the exhaust after I had been running the AC for a long time, then my whole room would be dirty, not just the exhaust.)

 3. Tests of the ambient room air before and after turning the AC on

 Here’s what happened in one test after turning the AC on:

 And here is the average effect over 7 different tests in my bedroom.

 In each test, I ran my particle counter for 30 minutes to get a baseline.
 Then I turned on the AC for 30 minutes.
 Here I’m comparing the numbers just before I turned the AC on and 30 minutes later.
 As you can see, there’s basically no effect.
-If anything, PM 2.5 goes down slightly.
-This could be because of the coarse filter in the AC unit.
-Or it could be random variation.
+If anything, the larger 2.5 micron particles go down slightly.
+My guess is this is because the coarse plastic filter in the AC unit captures up some large particles.

 Conclusion: If it’s hot outside, don’t sweat it.
 Use your AC.

 Central AC: I should note that these tests are of wall-mounted AC units in China.
 Central air conditioning may work differently.

 For those interested, I’m pasting the detailed data below.